-At lunchtime we pull over to a sandy beach and enjoy a delicious picnic.
-After feasting and relaxing on the beach (or perhaps a game of Frisbee or horseshoes), we get back in our boats and watch the desert panoramas slowly develop in-between bursts of thrilling whitewater.
-Be sure to try your hand at the paddle raft and inflatable kayak!
+At lunchtime we pull over to enjoy a delicious picnic.
+After feasting and relaxing, we get back in our boats and watch the desert panoramas go by.
+Be sure to try your hand at the inflatable kayak!

 After a satisfying feast, the evening is yours to spend however you wish.
 Maybe music, stories or jokes will bring us together tonight; maybe the popping of the fire, the whisper of the river and the clarity of the big, star-filled sky will encourage silent reflection on the amazing wilderness that is, for now, our home.